Social and Assisted Housing

 You are eligible to apply if you are the owner (or authorized representative) of an existing Ontario multi-family residential building.
 Buildings zoned as mixed-use (multi-residential and commercial space) are also eligible.

 A variety of upgrades to your building are eligible for financial incentives.
-A comprehensive building audit under the AUDIT FUNDING program will help you determine the best energy-saving opportunities, including less-than-efficient equipment.
+A comprehensive building audit under the Audit Funding program will help you determine the best energy-saving opportunities, including less-than-efficient equipment.
 Many energy consulting firms are qualified to complete an energy audit of your building.
 The audit report will identify the equipment upgrades that can save energy, and estimate the energy-savings potential and budget cost.

 Common retrofit projects that save electricity include replacing lighting (re-lamping, fixture changes, compact fluorescent installation), motors, drives, HVAC upgrades, controls, in-suite appliances, even ground-source cooling systems and solar thermal installations.
 Each of these retrofits is eligible for incentive dollars based on the number of each equipment type or “measure” that is to be replaced, and the amount of electricity that will be saved.

-In the PRESCRIPTIVE Measures track, the incentive is already defined in incentive dollars-per-item installed.
+In the Prescriptove Measures track, the incentive is already defined in incentive dollars-per-item installed.
 Examples include: replacing old light bulbs with energy-efficient compact fluorescents, and installing ENERGY STAR® appliances, ground source heat pumps, programmable thermostats and occupancy sensors.
 The value of the Prescriptive incentive is easily calculated on a dollars-per-item basis.

-Eligible PRESCRIPTIVE measures include:
+Eligible Prescriptive measures include:

 o Interior and exterior lighting in common areas